Life Insurance Trust: What It Is and How It Works

 Choose a Trustee

-Your life insurance trustee will manage the trust, so choose someone reliable and capable.
-You can also select a professional trustee for life insurance, like a lawyer or accountant.
+Your trustee will manage the trust, so choose someone reliable and capable.
+You can also hire a professional trustee, such as a lawyer or accountant.

 7. 7